jukbot/setup-nginx-webserver/README.md

 make install
 ```

-Note: This will take a while upon CPU capacity.
-If your CPU have more than 1 core you can added suffix -j4 for using 4 cores to compile the source code.
+Note: This will take a while depending on CPU capacity.
+If your CPU has more than 1 core you can added suffix -j4 for using 4 cores to compile the source code.

 For example: make -j4 to use all 4 cores to compile the source code.